shuvom-s/funnel_model/README.md

 # funnel_model
-Code for ML4H 2025 paper "A Bayesian model for multi-stage censoring"
+Code for ML4H 2025 paper _A Bayesian model for multi-stage censoring_.
+Coming soon.